 What Did Emperor Jimmu Do For Japan?

-Emperor Jimmu is considered the legendary first emperor of Japan who, according to Japanese mythology, founded the imperial dynasty in 660 BC.
+Emperor Jimmu is the legendary first emperor of Japan, according to the Nihon Shoki and Kojiki, two ancient Japanese texts.

 The monarchy of Japan is known to be the oldest continuous and hereditary monarchy in the world with 126 monarchs from Emperor Jimmu to Emperor Naruhito, the present Japanese emperor.